Cybrancee/blacklisted-email-domains/README.md

+## This Readme was written in AI - the repo is pretty self explainatory :)

 # 🚀 Disposable & Dangerous Email Domains List

 This repository contains a curated list of temporary, disposable, and potentially dangerous email domains.
 The goal is to help developers, businesses, and security professionals filter out risky email addresses from their platforms.